wavesplatform/docs.wavesplatform/docs/en/ecosystem/waves-keeper/waves-keeper-api.md

 - `prefix` – a prefix participating in the signature
 - `address` – an address in Waves network
 - `publicKey` – the user's public key
-- `signature` - signature
+- `signature` – signature
 - `version` – API version

-ERRORS:
+Possible errors:

-- `{message: "Invalid data", data: "[{"field":"data","type":"string","message":"field is required"}]", code: 9}` – signature data contain errors
+- `{message: "Invalid data", data: "[{"field":"data","type":"string","message":"field is required"}]", code: 9}` – signature data contain errors.
-- `{message: "User denied message", code: 10}` – the user denied the request
+- `{message: "User denied message", code: 10}` – the user denied the request.
-- `{message: "Api rejected by user", code: 12}` - the website is not trusted
+- `{message: "Api rejected by user", code: 12}` – the website is not trusted.

 #### <a id="validity"></a>How to check signature validity